invisispider/zenTime-bash-script/README.md

 A command prompt version of Stein Unlimited's unique original calendar and time system.

-*You need to apt/yum/pacman install `bc` or it will output an error. bc is a simple calculator tool that avoids potential errors, often ships with your Linux distro.
+*You need to apt/yum/pacman install `bc` or it will output an error.
+It's a simple calculator tool that avoids potential errors, often ships with your Linux distro.

 [Live Demo written in Vue.js](https://www.steinunlimited.com/zentime)